bokun77/ai-qa-framework/docs/adr/0004-ai-architecture.md

 ## Context

-The goal of enterprise-ai-qa-framework is to provide a modern QA automation platform that combines traditional test automation capabilities with artificial intelligence.
+The goal of ai-qa-framework is to provide a modern QA automation platform that combines traditional test automation capabilities with artificial intelligence.

 Enterprise testing environments face several challenges: